All Episodes

 But let's be honest with each other.

-CFR has been uniformly anti-tariff and anti-Trump, and highly skeptical of an America-first foreign policy that in truth is restoring our trade balance, rebuilding our industrial base, strengthening alliances like NATO, keeping, and as we just saw in the Middle East, negotiating the broader peace, and reasserting American sovereignty on the world stage.
+CFR has been uniformly anti-tariff and anti-Trump and highly skeptical of an America-first foreign policy that in truth is restoring our trade balance, rebuilding our industrial base, strengthening alliances like NATO, keeping, and as we just saw in the Middle East, negotiating the broader peace, and reasserting American sovereignty on the world stage.

-So let's ask ourselves the obvious question.
+So, let's ask ourselves the obvious question.

 How did the gulf between the Council on Foreign Relations and Trump world grow so wide?

-It will tell you that the Council on Foreign Relations embodies an establishment, technocratic and globalist ideology, one comfortably wetted with Wall Street and the multinational corporations that love open borders, cheap offshore labor, and an endless stream of subsidized imported goods.
+If you ask an AI search engine, try this, I did, it will tell you that the Council on Foreign Relations embodies an establishment, technocratic, and globalist ideology, one comfortably wedded with Wall Street and the multinational corporations that love open borders, cheap offshore labor, and an endless stream of subsidized imported goods.

 What many in this audience dismiss as populism or nationalism simply means doing what's best for Americans first, protecting our jobs, communities, and the industrial base that anchors our national strength.